-In addition to the essays you will be writing for this class, there are a number of other assignments that will factor into your final grade.
+There are a number of other assignments that will factor into your final grade:

 Essays: Essay will make up the majority of the grade for this class.
 To receive credit on an essay, you must submit a hard copy of your paper directly to me in class and upload another copy of the same paper into Blackboard's SafeAssign essay submission system (accessed through our English 201 Blackboard course site).